KILTprotocol/docs/sdk/05_credentials.md

   {RevokeRemoveCredentialById}
 </TsJsBlock>

-Because a credential identifier can also be calculated starting from the credential itself and the information about its attester, it is also possible to revoke (and optionally remove) a credential given the credential itself.
+Because a credential identifier can also be calculated starting from the credential itself and the information about its issuer, it is also possible to revoke (and optionally remove) a credential given the credential itself.

 <TsJsBlock>
   {RevokeCredential}